chentoast/blog/_posts/2019-02-04-VariationalInference1.md

 ![histogram](/blog/assets/images/gmm_hist.png)

-And here is the code to fit the mixture model
+And here is the code to fit the mixture model, which implements the equations specified above:

 ```python